 Another area of particular strength for Ken is supporting clients faced with proceedings related to financial and economic sanctions, including those administered by OFAC against Iran, Iraq and Cuba.
 Committed to offering his clients comprehensive support, he has—unusually for lawyers in this area—both advised on and successfully litigated these issues.

-Ken's deep, yet wide-ranging understanding of his field is also based on his distinguished public service before entering private practice.
+Ken’s deep, yet wide-ranging understanding of his field is also based on his distinguished public service before entering private practice.
 As an Assistant US Attorney for the Southern District of New York, he prosecuted all phases of federal criminal litigation.
-He also served as Deputy Associate Attorney General at the US Department of Justice headquarters in Washington, DC, where he helped to supervise and coordinate the work of the Criminal Division and the FBI.
+He also served as Deputy Associate Attorney General at the US Department of Justice (DOJ) headquarters in Washington, D.C., where he helped to supervise and coordinate the work of the Criminal Division and the FBI.

-Ken offers clients the benefit of his experience of both conducting and advising clients on corporate internal investigations and cross-border, asset-recovery investigations relating to the proceeds of fraud, insolvency, money laundering and bribery.
+Ken also offers clients the benefit of his experience of both conducting and advising clients on corporate internal investigations and cross-border, asset-recovery investigations relating to the proceeds of fraud, insolvency, money laundering and bribery.

 On the civil side, he has significant experience of dealing with recurring issues in international and transnational commercial litigation.
-Ken is a leading authority on discovery and evidence-gathering in the US for use in foreign proceedings, as well as on litigation involving enforcement of US-issued subpoenas and writs of execution.
+He is also a leading authority on discovery and evidence-gathering in the US for use in foreign proceedings, as well as on litigation involving enforcement of US-issued subpoenas and writs of execution.

 Last updated October 2018